citizenkepler/ollama-simple-timer/README.md

 # Ollama Simple Timmer
 A simple script that times how long each of the installed ollama models takes to respond to a prompt

 ```
-Usage: ./llm_perfy.sh -n REPS -o OUTFILE -p PROMPT -m MODEL
+Usage: ./ollama-simple-timer.sh -n REPS -d DWELL -m MODEL -p PROMPT -o OUTFILE

 Options:
   -n REPS     Number of repetitions per model (default: 3)
+  -d SEC      Dwell time in seconds between tests (default 3)
+  -m MODEL    Test only this specific model (default: all models from 'ollama list')
+  -p PROMPT   Prompt text to send into each ollama run (default: "Describe Yourself")
   -o OUTFILE  Output CSV file (default: output.YYYY.MM.DD.hh.mm.ss.csv)
-  -p PROMPT   Prompt text to send into each ollama run (default: "Describe Yourself")
-  -m MODEL    Test only this specific model (default: all models from 'ollama list')
-  -d SEC      Dwell time in seconds between tests (default 3)
   -h          Show this help and exit

 Notes: